lpmi-13/current-projects/README.md

 ## 62) Static app visualizer for whether two hosts are on the same network
 - similar to netmask-slider, but with only the above question instead of sliding

-## 63) Browser based interface to give practice solving recursion problems
-- code sandbox with partially completed recursive functions
-- good programmers aren't better at this because they're smarter, just because they've had more practice doing it.
-- generate 100 or so similar recursion problems (or possibly a new one every hour?) and have users solve it via coding in the UI

 ## 64) Put the n-gram tracing approach to authorship attribution in a docker container
 - possibly put it somewhere behind a web interface where we can fire texts at it?